Welcome to the new KidsHealth website! See what is new.

 What to do if your child has symptoms of IBD

-If you are worried that your child may have IBD, take them to your family doctor.
+If you are worried that your child may have IBD, take them to a health professional.

-If you take your child with symptoms of IBD to your doctor, the doctor will ask about your concerns and about your child's health, and examine your child.
+If you take your child with symptoms of IBD to your health professional, the health professional will ask about your concerns and about your child's health, and examine your child.

 Tests